 This is getting a bit annoying now.
 I am basically going to have to force myself to do things I really do not feel like doing.
+Like talk to people.

 Fortunately, I have had enough therapy to know how to tell my Mind to shut the fuck up.
 So for the past few days I have ignored it and made myself reach out to support groups, friends and family.
 I booked to go back to therapy, I met people for coffee, I went on long walks and (reluctantly) kept busy.
 And now I am bloody exhausted.